mub2332/FIT-Honors-Monash/reports/design-tech-report.md

 ## Glossary

+- API: Application Programming Interface.
+A set of clearly defined methods for communication between different software components.

+- JAX-WS: Java API for XML Web Services.
+A Java programming language API for creating web services, particularly SOAP services.

 - SOAP: Simple Object Access Protocol.

 - WSDL: An implementation of XML used as the standard for describing the interface of a web service.

+- WSRM: Web Service Reliable Messaging.
+Describes a protocol for reliably delivering SOAP messages in the instance of software component, system or network failures.